Cloud Provisioning

 Detach Mode

-You can start Cloud test and stop Taurus without awaiting test results with the detach attribute:
+You can start the Cloud test and stop Taurus without awaiting test results with the detach attribute:

 modules: